tbergdahl/VCEATutorPortal/Design Document.md

 Current Templates
+- add_shift.html - Admin page to add a shift to a tutor
 - adminPage.html - Admin home page for viewing admin options
 - base.html - Base for housing sidebar and top banner/footer
+- book_appointment.html - Student page to book an appointment with a tutor
-- classes.html - page that admin sees showing all classes, can delete and add classes
+- classes.html - Page that admin sees showing all classes, can delete and add classes
-- create_class.html - page that renders the create class form
+- create_class.html - Page that renders the create class form
-- create_major.html - page that renders the create major form
+- create_major.html - Page that renders the create major form
-- createuser.html  - page for admin to create a user
+- createuser.html - Page for admin to create a user
-- deleteUser.html  - page for admin to delete a user
+- deleteUser.html - Page for admin to delete a user
-- edit_tutor.html - page for admin to edit a tutor's info
+- edit_tutor.html - Page for admin to edit a tutor's info
+- feedback_form.html - Page for providing feedback for a tutor after an appointment
-- generate_pdf.html - page for admin to generate PDF reports
+- generate_pdf.html - Page for admin to generate PDF reports
-- home.html  - home page for student user
+- home.html - Home page for student user
-- login.html  - login page for basic login
+- login.html - Login page for basic login
-- majors.html - page that admin uses to see all majors, can delete and create majors
+- majors.html - Page that admin uses to see all majors, can delete and create majors
+- password_reset_request.html - Page to request an account password reset
+- password_reset.html - Page to reset account password
-- rateTutor.html - page that allows student to rate tutor
+- rateTutor.html - Page that allows student to rate tutor
-- register.html  - page for registering a student
+- register.html - Page for registering a student
+- shifts_html - Admin page to view all available shifts for a tutor
+- student_appointments.html - Student page to view all appointments scheduled
-- studentPage.html  - student home page
+- studentPage.html - Student home page
+- tutor_appointments.html - Tutor page to see all appointments scheduled for self
-- studentSchedule.html - student page for viewing a student's schedule
+- tutor_available_appointments.html - Student page to see a tutor's available appointments
+- tutor_feedback.html - Tutor page to view feedback given to them
-- tutorPage.html  - page for tutor for viewing tutor options
+- tutorPage.html - Page for tutor for viewing tutor options
-- tutors.html - admin page to view tutors and branch into editing different tutor fields
+- tutors.html - Admin page to view tutors and branch into editing different tutor fields